2

 Qualifications

-The ideal candidate will have the following background and experience:
+The ideal candidate for the Lab Assistant position will have the following background and experience:

-Level I:
+Level 1

 • Position is entry level and requires no experience.

-Level II (in addition to level I requirements):
+Level 2 (in addition to level 1 requirements)

-• Position requires three (3) years of experience.
+• Minimum three years laboratory experience.

-Level Sr (in addition to level I and II requirements):
+Level Sr (in addition to level 1 and 2 requirements)

-• Position requires five (5) or more years of experience.
+• Minimum five years laboratory experience.

 Physical Demands:

 The physical demands described here are representative of those that must be met by an employee to successfully perform the essential functions of this job.
-Reasonable accommodations will be offered to enable individuals with disabilities to perform the essential functions.
+Reasonable accommodations may be made to enable individuals with disabilities to perform the essential functions.
 Physical demands of this job typically require full range of body motion including manual and finger dexterity and eye-hand coordination in operation and manipulation of complex laboratory equipment.
 Requires sitting/standing for extensive periods of time with the use hands to finger, handle, or feel and arms to reach or carry.
 Occasionally lifts and carries items weighing up to 40 lbs.
 Requires corrected vision, color perception and hearing to normal range.
 Requires legible handwriting.

 Work Environment:

 The work environment characteristics described here are representative of those an employee encounters while performing the essential functions of this job.
 Reasonable accommodations will be offered to enable individuals with disabilities to perform the essential functions.
 While performing the duties of this job, the employee is regularly exposed to direct contact with patients with potential for exposure to blood/body fluids, chemotherapeutic agents, or transmittable infections.
-Direct contact with corrosive chemicals, infectious agents, handling glassware, and needles.
+Direct contact with corrosive chemicals, infectious agents, handling glassware, needles and open flames.

 Qualifications:

-The ideal candidate will have the following background and experience:
+The ideal candidate for the Lab Assistant position will have the following background and experience:

-Level I:
+Level 1

 • Position is entry level and requires no experience.

-Level II (in addition to level I requirements):
+Level 2 (in addition to level 1 requirements)

-• Position requires three (3) years of experience.
+• Minimum three years laboratory experience.

-Level Sr (in addition to level I and II requirements):
+Level Sr (in addition to level 1 and 2 requirements)

-• Position requires five (5) or more years of experience.
+• Minimum five years laboratory experience.

 Physical Demands:

 The physical demands described here are representative of those that must be met by an employee to successfully perform the essential functions of this job.
-Reasonable accommodations will be offered to enable individuals with disabilities to perform the essential functions.
+Reasonable accommodations may be made to enable individuals with disabilities to perform the essential functions.
 Physical demands of this job typically require full range of body motion including manual and finger dexterity and eye-hand coordination in operation and manipulation of complex laboratory equipment.
 Requires sitting/standing for extensive periods of time with the use hands to finger, handle, or feel and arms to reach or carry.
 Occasionally lifts and carries items weighing up to 40 lbs.
 Requires corrected vision, color perception and hearing to normal range.
 Requires legible handwriting.

 Work Environment:

 The work environment characteristics described here are representative of those an employee encounters while performing the essential functions of this job.
 Reasonable accommodations will be offered to enable individuals with disabilities to perform the essential functions.
 While performing the duties of this job, the employee is regularly exposed to direct contact with patients with potential for exposure to blood/body fluids, chemotherapeutic agents, or transmittable infections.
-Direct contact with corrosive chemicals, infectious agents, handling glassware, and needles.
+Direct contact with corrosive chemicals, infectious agents, handling glassware, needles and open flames.

 Education:UNAVAILABLEEmployment Type: FULL_TIME